sagidev/spinjitzuu_docs/README.md

 </div>

 ## What is this?
-spinjitzuu air is an External LUA based League of Legends scripting platform with excellent DX11 no-performance loss drawings working on all resolution.
+spinjitzuu is an External LUA based League of Legends scripting platform with excellent DX11 no-performance loss drawings working on all resolution.

 ## Core Features
 - Undetectability - As platform is fully external, ban chance is almost impossible.